Window Cleaning Quote Calculator

 Worked Examples:

-Two-story residential clean.
-The default 34 pane, inside-and-outside job with average soil, 18 screens, 12 tracks, and 2 hard-water panes produces a Recommended quote near $760 with a wide planning range.
+The default 34-pane, inside-and-outside job with average soil, 18 screens, 18 tracks, and 2 hard-water panes produces a Recommended quote near $755 with a wide planning range.
 Access Review should be checked because two-story work and restoration panes can change after inspection.

-Monthly storefront route.
 A ground-floor storefront with exterior glass only, light soil, recurring monthly frequency, and few add-ons usually lowers access risk and applies a recurring-route discount.
-The Quote Breakdown should show a smaller access burden and less uncertainty than a one-time residential job.
+The Quote Breakdown should show a smaller access burden, while Quote Stack should show the discount as a negative component.

-Restoration-heavy warning.
 If more than half the panes are marked as hard-water restoration, the warning list calls out restoration scope.
-Treat the result as a restoration estimate, test a pane, and separate mineral removal from a standard wash in the customer note.
+Treat the number as a restoration estimate, test one pane, and separate mineral removal from a standard wash in the customer note.

 FAQ: